 A good contrast is pairing oysters and stout.
 Oysters have a strong, briny flavour that stands up to the chocolatey notes of the stout.
 Chocolate beers can be paired with roasted or smoked meats, toasted grains and bread and earthy vegetables such as mushrooms, beets and legumes.
 Sweet beers go well with rich caramels and creamy butterscotch puddings or any dish with cinnamon, nutmeg or ginger, all of which accentuate the sweetness of the beer.

-Raspberries are great with chocolate beer so you can enjoy a starter of raspberries and nuts.
+Raspberries are great with chocolate beers so you can enjoy a starter of raspberries and nuts.
 For dessert, you can serve a raspberry walnut torte or ice cream with raspberry sauce.
 Cheeses you can enjoy include aged goat or Stilton cheese and blue cheese.

 It’s a Balancing Act